microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAheadAndroid.md

 # Dynamic Type Ahead Search in Adaptive cards
 This document covers changes to add Dynamic Type Ahead search support to Input.ChoiceSet in adaptive cards in android SDK.

-### Overview
-1. Rendering the new dynamic type ahead control
-2. SDK to host communication to fetch dynamic choices
-3. Customization icons and UI
-4. Debounce Logic

 ### Rendering Dynamic Type Ahead

 We have considered two options for rendering the ChoiceSet control to support dynamic type ahead: </br>